ahrampy/tower-time/README.md

 <img src="https://i.imgur.com/weSGoxK.png"/>

 #### Vectors
 Enemies use a JavaScript vector "class" to traverse towers and block squares.
-Upon choosing the correct direction based on Djikstra's path finding algorithm, they are propelled in that direction but limited to a defined speed, and "bounce" off of objects or a map border they get too close to by reversing their x and y velocities.
+Upon choosing the correct direction based on Dijkstra's path creation pattern, they are propelled in that direction but limited to a defined speed, and "bounce" off of objects or a map border they get too close to by reversing their x and y velocities.

 <img src="https://i.imgur.com/zHEqY6U.png"/>